-Packed with crunchy veggies, edamame, rice noodles and a scrumptious garlicky, gingery peanut-lime dressing, this Thai Peanut Noodle Salad recipe is make ahead ready and simple to pull together!
+Packed with crunchy veggies, edamame, rice noodles and a scrumptious garlicky, gingery peanut-lime dressing, this cold Thai Peanut Noodle Salad recipe is make ahead ready and simple to pull together!
 This recipe is vegetarian, vegan and gluten free. [ VIDEO in recipe card ]

 Discovering Thai Flavors

 When I transitioned to a vegetarian way of eating, it opened up a whole new world of flavors I hadn’t previously known.
 Thai flavors quickly rose to the top of my list of favorites.
 What I love about Thai food is that it’s fresh, umami packed and is easily plant focused.

 While the crunchy veggies and slurpy noodles shine in this cold peanut noodle recipe, it’s the totally mouthwatering Thai noodle salad dressing/sauce that ties the textures and flavors together.
 The dressing is garlicky, gingery, peanutty, with just a touch of sweet and has that mouthwatering umami I’m forever after.